runrig-coop/hedgerows/index.md

 against further enclosure of the global commons.
-While Shiva and Nader were setting up at Seattle Town Hall, a group of independent journalists, media activists, hackers, and free speech advocates were setting up shop as the Independent Media Center (IMC) in a donated storefront at 1415 3rd Avenue.
-On the web, they made their home at indymedia.org.
+While Shiva and Nader were setting up at Seattle Town Hall, a group of independent journalists, media activists, hackers, and free speech advocates were setting up shop as the Independent Media Center (IMC) in a donated storefront at 1415 3rd Avenue.[^imc] On the web, they made their home at indymedia.org.
 While news coverage coming from major U.S. newsrooms was either non-existent or heavily biased against the protesters, the IMC was critical in disseminating reports of what was actually taking place.
 They shed light on the very real concerns shared by this diverse coalition of environmentalists, trade unionists, and civil liberty activists,